Skip to contents

 mfsusie_plot(fit, effect_variables = coverage_example$causal_snps)

-The raw inverse-DWT effect curves track the true shapes but carry high-frequency content at the smaller wavelet scales.
-After post-smoothing with the default method ("TI"), the curves are denoised and pointwise 95% credible bands are available.
+The raw inverse-DWT effect curves track the true shapes but carry high-frequency content from the finest wavelet scales.
+The default "TI" smoother (cycle-spinning translation- invariant wavelet denoising) trims that content and adds a pointwise 95% credible band.

 fit_s <- mf_post_smooth(fit)